Characterizing finitely generated fields by a single field axiom: Introduction

 \subsection{Acknowledgements}

-The writing of this work was completed while the first author was a postdoctoral fellow, and the second author a research professor, in a programme hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2020 semester, which was supported by the US National Science Foundation under Grant No.\ DMS-1928930.
+We would like to thank the anonymous referees for many helpful remarks and suggestions.
+A major part of this work was completed while the first author was a postdoctoral fellow, and the second author an Eisenbud research professor, in the Definability, Decidability \& Computability (DDC) Program at the MSRI Berkeley during the Fall 2020 semester.
+The DDC Program was supported by the US National Science Foundation under Grant DMS-1928930.
+The second author was also partially supported by the NSF FRG Grant DMS-2152304.